k636174/website/contents/docs/upgrade/14.12/en/index.md

     # service hatohol stop

 ### Upgrade the Hatohol
+You can not heretofore update by yum upgrade, because we changed packages name since this update.
+Each packages name are changed as the following.

+    hatohol -> hatohol-server
+    hatohol-client -> hatohol-web
+    hatohol-arm-plugin-zabbix -> hatohol-arm-zabbix
+    hatohol-lib-arm-plugin -> hatohol-lib-arm

+Install Hatohol-14.12 after uninstall Hatohol-14.09.
-Use the following command to upgrade Hatohol.
+Use the following command to uninstall Hatohol-14.09.

-    # yum upgrade hatohol hatohol-client
+    # yum remove hatohol hatohol-client hatohol-lib-common

+Use the following command to install Hatohol-14.12 after finish uninstall.

+    # yum install hatohol-server hatohol-web

-### Setting of Hatohol DB
+### Setting of Hatohol Web DB
-Use the following command to set up Hatohol DB.
+Use the following command to reset up Hatohol Web DB.

-    $ hatohol-db-initiator hatohol <User name of MySQL root user> <Password of MySQL root user>
+    # /usr/libexec/hatohol/client/manage.py syncdb

 ### Start of Hatohol Server
 Use the following command to start Hatohol.